All Episodes

 Investigators study the bomb, missile, or mechanical malfunction theory as causes.

-July 25th, divers recover the plane's so-called black boxes.
+July 25th, divers recover the plane so-called black boxes.

 Neither one yields any quick answers to the cause.

-Traces of RDX, a key ingredient in a plastic explosive, used to blow up Pan Am Flight 103 in 1988 are found on wreckage.
+August 30th, traces of RDX, a key ingredient in a plastic explosive used to blow up Pan Am Flight 103 in 1988 are found on wreckage.

 Investigators later suspect the material got onto the plane during training of bomb-sniffing dogs.

-On September 16th of 1996, James Kallstrom headed the probe for the FBI Calls rumors that the plane was felled by a U.S.
+On September 16th of 1996, James Kellstrom, headed the probe for the FBI, calls rumors that the plane was felled by a U.S. missile outrageous.

 October 15th, a Boeing engineer says the center fuel tank, the focus of the probe, was designed to leave no chance that an electrical spark could cause an explosion there.